1inch/1inch-docs/docs/limit-order-protocol/utils/guide/interactive-receiver.md

     takerAssetAddress: '0x111111111117dc0aa78b770fa6a738034120c302',
     makerAddress: walletAddress,
     reciever: interactiveReceiverAddress,
-    interaction: interactiveReceiverAddress + walletAddress.slice(2),
     makerAmount: '100',
     takerAmount: '200',

-    predicate: '0x0',
-    permit: '0x0',
+    // What to do before the transfer
+    preInteraction: '0x',
+    // What tot do after the trasnfer has been made
+    postInteraction: interactiveReceiverAddress + walletAddress.slice(2),
 });
 ```

-> As you can see, the interaction field consists of two parts - the `contract address` and the `interactiveData` (which contains the wallet address).
+> As you can see, the `postInteraction` field consists of two parts - the `contract address` and the `interactiveData` (which contains the wallet address).

 > We also set the `interactiveReceiverAddress` as the `reciever`.
 > This is necessary in order for this contract to receive a `WETH` when filling out an limit order and return `ETH` to the creator of the limit order.